MHassan47/Deliverii/README.md

 # Deliverii

-A mobile food courier app that allows users to add/edit cart and checkout!
+A mobile food courier app that allows users to add/edit cart and checkout.

 ## Tech Stack